apache/pekko-management/README.md

 Project Status
 --------------

-With the exception of the community maintained modules listed below version 1.0.0 or later of this library is ready to be used in production and APIs are stable.
+With the exception of the experimental modules listed below, version 1.0.0 or later of this library is ready to be used in production and APIs are stable.

-The following modules are maintained by the community and does not have to obey the rule of staying binary compatible between releases.
-Breaking API changes may be introduced without notice as we refine and simplify based on feedback.
-A module may be dropped in any release without prior deprecation.
+The following modules are considered experimental and require more work and testing to be considered production ready:

 * pekko-discovery-marathon-api
 * pekko-discovery-aws-api